Which one would we choose?

 This is of course just our opinion and you should make your own conclusion based on the information we present to ensure you are making the right decision for you.

-The new models have each lost a cleaning mode so the Pro 3 3000 offers Daily Clean and Gum Care mode and the Smart 4 4000 offers those Daily Clean, Sensitive and a Whitening mode.
+The Pro 3 3000 offers Daily Clean and Gum Care mode and the Smart 4 4000 offers those Daily Clean, Sensitive and a Whitening mode.

 Daily Clean is the default mode if you like that most users opt for.
 Gum Care and Sensitive are modes are better suited for those who suffer from sensitive teeth and gums or perhaps want the benefits of an electric toothbrush, but don’t want all the power they offer.
 Whitening, as the name implies is deigned to help buff the teeth up to look their absolute best.